edwardcallow/tesco-jargon/s.md

 - Warehouse difficulties
 - Difficult location

-#### Supporting your attendance
+#### Supporting your attendance (SYA)
-The process we use to encourage attendance and manage absence in Tesco.
+The process used to encourage attendance and manage absence in Tesco.

 #### System archiving reports
 Reports that help manage stock records and stock loss through inaccurate stock recording or theft.